deployphp/deployer/docs/getting-started.md

 server using the domain name instead of the IP address.
 :::

-Our **deploy.php** recipe contains host definition with few important params:
+Our **deploy.php** recipe contains a host definition with few important params:

 - `remote_user` user's name for ssh connection,
 - `deploy_path` host's path where we are going to deploy.